 Depending on where you are staying in Atlanta and what you plan to do, your in-city travel requirements may vary tremendously.
 Atlanta is a driving city, but not like Houston or LA.
 It has a great public-transportation option, MARTA, which can get you to most of the city’s popular destinations and places to stay.
 If you want the ease and convenience of getting where you need to go on your own schedule, you can always choose a rental car.
 Enterprise has several locations throughout the city, including one at the airport.

 Atlanta is also a great rideshare city, with both Uber and Lyft offering rideshare services throughout the city.
-You can also get a party bus if you want to be able to travel around the city without worrying about designating a driver.
+You can also rent a party bus in Atlanta if you want to be able to travel around the city without worrying about designating a driver.